 The Tower of Heaven is a structure built by a cult of evil wizards for the purpose of resurrecting the black wizard Zeref.
 It is in this godforsaken place where Erza met several of her friends, including Jellal.

-- All for Nothing: The cult's years of labor and kidnapping children for the sake of bringing Zeref Back from the Dead are revealed to be all for naught once it's discovered that Zeref never died to begin with.
+- All for Nothing: The cult's years of labor and kidnapping children for the sake of bringing Zeref Back from the Dead are revealed to be all for naught when Ultear gloats behind Jellal's back that Zeref never died to begin with.

 - Childhood Friends: Erza met Jellal and all her other friends (Shô, Simon, Wally, and Millianna) in this place.

 - Evil Former Friend: Jellal and the rest of Erza's old gang were once the closest thing she had to a family before joining Fairy Tail.
 Eight years later, they kidnap and attempt to sacrifice her to resurrect Zeref.

 - Fat and Skinny: Before Jellal rose to power, the tower was run by a fat and skinny pair of Zeref cultists—named Buli and Gali in the anime credits—until they were brutally murdered by Jellal.

 - HeelFace Turn: All of them (except Simon, who was Good All Along) end up turning to Fairy Tail's side as Jellal's manipulations come to light.